MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 - Convert scikit-learn models into ONNX
 - Create custom operators
 - Convert floating point models
-- Produce an ONNX model in version 1.0.

-We also recommend taking a look at the [ONNX tutorials](https://github.com/onnx/tutorials) page for ONNX support into additional ML frameworks.
+We also recommend taking a look at [ONNX tutorials](https://github.com/onnx/tutorials) on GitHub for exporting to other ML frameworks.

 ## Install WinMLTools